1840s Atlantic hurricane seasons: Hurricane Five

-1845
+1845 Atlantic hurricane season

 Hurricane One

 October 27–29.
 Hurricane reported near Bermuda out in the Atlantic Ocean.

-1846
+1846 Atlantic hurricane season

 Hurricane One

 The Hatteras Inlets Hurricane of 1846.
 September 5–11.
 A slow-moving hurricane remained offshore of Cape Hatteras on September 6.
 It pushed water into the Pamlico Sound.
 When the hurricane moved far enough north, the northerly winds pushed the water back out, creating two major inlets on the Outer Banks, the Hatteras Inlet and the Oregon Inlet.
 The latter bearing the name of the first large ship that passed through it.

 Hurricane Two

 September 10–24.
 Hurricane originated near the Leeward Islands.
 On September 19, a gale, possibly a tropical cyclone, destroyed 11 schooners from Marblehead, Massachusetts, and took 65 lives.
-After this event, Gloucester, Massachusetts took over as the center of New England fishing.
+After this event, Gloucester, Massachusetts, took over as the center of New England fishing.

 Tropical Storm Three

 September 14.
 A tropical storm hit South Carolina.

 Hurricane Four

 The Great Havana Hurricane of 1846.
 October 5–15.

 In October, a major hurricane, likely of Category 5 intensity, moved through the Caribbean Sea.
 This Great Havana Hurricane struck western Cuba on October 10.
 Atmospheric pressure readings in Cuba reached as low as 916 mbar.
 Although no reliable wind measurements were available at the time, a separate study also estimated that it produced Category 5-strength winds.
 In Cuba, the storm caused hundreds of deaths, capsized dozens of ships, obliterated buildings, uprooted trees, and ruined crops.
 Many towns were wholly destroyed or flattened and never recovered, while others disappeared entirely.

 It hit the Florida Keys on October 11, destroying the old Key West Lighthouse, the Sand Key Light, and Fort Zachary Taylor.
 In Key West, widespread destruction was noted, with 40 deaths, many vessels rendered unfit, and widespread structural damage, with all but eight of the 600 houses in Key West damaged or destroyed.
 Water rose to about 8 feet in lower streets.
 Few supplies arrived in the following days and relief efforts were gradual, with few resources within the town's vicinity.
 The hurricane was so destructive that years afterward, greenery on the key was sparse, and little native vegetation existed.
 Signs of ecological damage remained even in the early 1880s.
 The hurricane then headed northward, and on October 13 and hit Southwest Florida as a major hurricane.
 As it approached, it sucked the water out of the bay, causing the Manatee River to be so low that people walked horses across it.
 The hurricane moved across Florida, and remained inland over Georgia, South Carolina, North Carolina.
-It moved up the Chesapeake Bay, causing extensive damage through Virginia, Maryland, Washington D.C., and Pennsylvania.
+It moved up the Chesapeake Bay, causing extensive damage through Virginia, Maryland, Washington, D.C., and Pennsylvania.
 Some disputed reports say that at least 600 were killed; however, the official death report from Cuba says 163 deaths and damage throughout the areas it affected.